neuroIov/Docs-/WpV4.md

 This controlled emission schedule helps manage token supply and potentially increase value over time.

-[IMAGE PLACEHOLDER: Graph showing token emission schedule]
+[IMAGE:  Graph for token emission schedule]

 ### 11.13 Use of Funds